 Robert is a freshman at Harvard University.
 He previously worked on Sen. Amy Klobuchar's presidential campaign, and is passionate about improving voting accessibility.
 A lifelong Virginia resident, he enjoys politics and improving his community.
 In his free time, he plays piano, practices martial arts, and cooks.

-Sumanth is a junior at Thomas Jefferson High School for Science and Technology.
+Sumanth RatnaDirector of Technology Sumanth is a senior at Thomas Jefferson High School for Science and Technology.
 He leads the technical development of eAbsentee, while also contributing to the team's outreach and policy efforts to increase voter turnout.
 Besides civic technology, he likes to work on machine learning and computational biology.

-Raunak is a senior at Thomas Jefferson High School for Science and Technology.
+Raunak DagaFormer Director of Technology Raunak was a senior at Thomas Jefferson High School for Science and Technology.
 He worked on the technical side of eAbsentee, helping groups understand voter trends and visualize data.
 In past summers, he's interned at George Mason University.
 He enjoys listening to Mac Miller, playing basketball, and reading in his free time.

 On May 13, 2015, the Virginia State Board of Elections approved Republican Speaker Bill Howell's request to authorize the acceptance of electronically-signed absentee ballot applications.
 His primary challenger sued the State Board of Elections and was rejected by the Stafford County Circuit Court before the June primary date.
 On July 1, 2015, Innovate Virginia PAC made an electronic ballot application available to all Virginians.
 The Republican Party of Virginia posted their own portal later in the summer and later that Fall, the Virginia Department of Elections posted an official portal on the state website.
 Over the last four years, several different organizations created their own portals, including Vote Absentee Virginia.